marylyn777/Urban-Escape-game/README.md

 All graphics and design was created using Adobe Illustrator.
 Game is written with Java language.
 Game uses graphics, transitions and music.

-You can see the report in files (in Ukrainian) and the video, which presents this game.
+You can see the report in files (in Ukrainian).

 This project was done during education in Kyiv-Mohyla Acasemy.